zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *cb* - Function pointer to user-specific callback function to call when a new message comes in for the subscribed topic.
 The callback function should have a parameter list of (char\*, int) to store the incoming message content and the length of the message.

 **Return**
 NONE\_ERROR if the shadow delta topic is successfully subscribed and the callback function is successfully registered.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if thing name exceeds the internal buffer size.
 OUT\_OF\_SKETCH\_SUBSCRIBE\_MEMORY if the number of current subscribe exceeds the configured number in aws\_iot\_config\_SDK.h.
+NO\_SHADOW\_INIT\_ERROR if the shadow with thingName is initialized before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
-SUBSCRIBE\_ERROR if the delta topic subscribe failed.
+SUBSCRIBE\_ERROR if the subscribe (accepted/rejected) failed.
+SUBSCRIBE\_TIMEOUT if the subscribe gets timeout.
+SHADOW\_REGISTER\_DELTA\_CALLBACK\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="shadow_unregister_delta_func"></a>
 ### IoT\_Error\_t shadow\_unregister\_delta\_func(char\* thingName)